john-science/john-science.github.io/_posts/2022-11-08-good-unit-tests.md

 * Good unit tests cover all the important concepts of the code.
 * Good unit tests cover the smallest possible unit of code.
 * Good unit tests are understandable by strangers new to the code.
-* Good unit tests shouldn't be fragile.
+* Good unit tests aren't fragile.
 * Poorly-written code can always be refactored.
-* Test-Driven Development: Use tests to help you write better code.
+* Test-Driven Development